How To Apply

 The purpose of LTC is to develop informed, connected, and engaged community leaders.
 The program is designed to assist participants in acquiring a broad understanding of the complex issues facing the South Puget Sound region and building relationships that will facilitate collaborative efforts to embrace opportunities and resolve challenges.

 Leadership Thurston County is a program of the Thurston County Chamber Foundation, a 501 (c) (3) educational, non-profit organization.
-Since 1994, over 830 people have completed the program.
+Since 1994, 879 people have completed & graduated from the program.

 WHO SHOULD APPLY